-OM 6.3 The healthcare entity shall preserve logs in a centralized log management system The healthcare entity shall: Control access to the centralized log management solution 2.
+OM 6.3 The healthcare entity shall preserve logs in a centralized log management system The healthcare entity shall: 1.
+Control access to the centralized log management solution 2.
 Ensure the centralized log management solution is managed by individuals who do not have operational role in implementing or maintain information systems or application 3.
 Retain logs for a period commensurate with legal, regulatory and entity demands on each type of log Advanced 4.
 Define use cases and dashboards based on the entity's needs and industry recommendations, and shall consider: a.
 System utilisation and performance trends b.
 Deviation from entity policy and procedures c.
 Access control variances and violations d.
-Any potential sign of security breach or attack OM 6.4 The healthcare entity shall synchronize clock of all information systems with an agreed time source The healthcare entity shall: Standardize date/time format and enforce the standard time to be used in all systems Basic Ensure clock of medical devices and equipment are same as that of the connected systems 3.
+Any potential sign of security breach or attack OM 6.4 The healthcare entity shall synchronize clock of all information systems with an agreed time source The healthcare entity shall: 1.
+Standardize date/time format and enforce the standard time to be used in all systems Basic 2.
+Ensure clock of medical devices and equipment are same as that of the connected systems 3.
 Regularly check that the clocks of all relevant information processing systems are synchronized.
-OM 6.5 The healthcare entity shall define and establish formal procedure for updates and patching of information system and application, medical devices and equipment The healthcare entity shall: Ensure all systems and devices that process or communicate information are patched and protected Define criteria and process for application of standard, urgent and critical patches Basic 3.
+OM 6.5 The healthcare entity shall define and establish formal procedure for updates and patching of information system and application, medical devices and equipment The healthcare entity shall: 1.
+Ensure all systems and devices that process or communicate information are patched and protected 2.
+Define criteria and process for application of standard, urgent and critical patches Basic 3.
 Ensure all critical security patches are applied as soon as practicable from the date of release.
 4. Ensure patches are deployed to a subset of systems or devices to allow testing before deployment to all.
-5. Ensure firmware on devices are updated
+5. Ensure firmware on devices are updated 6.
+Periodically validate patch status of systems and devices in use

-OM 6.6 The healthcare entity shall monitor information processing systems to prevent opportunities for information leakage The healthcare entity shall: Transitional Implement data leakage prevention (DLP) measures
+OM 6.6 The healthcare entity shall monitor information processing systems to prevent opportunities for information leakage The healthcare entity shall: Transitional 1.
+Implement data leakage prevention (DLP) measures